giantswarm/docs/src/content/app-platform/create-catalog/index.md

   title: example
 ```

-## Referencing an app catalog in an App CR
+## Install an app from the catalog

-Since the Catalog CR is not in the `default` namespace you need to set the catalog
+If the Catalog CR is not in the `default` namespace you need to set the catalog
 namespace to the organization namespace where it is stored.
 This can be done using
 [kubectl gs template app]({{< relref "/ui-api/kubectl-gs/template-app" >}}).